Basilica of Sant'Apollinare Nuovo: Description

 The row below contains large mosaics in Byzantine style, lacking any individuality, having all identical expressions.
 These were executed about 50 years after the time of bishop Agnellus (d.
 570), when the church had already become an orthodox church.
 To the left is a procession of the 22 Virgins of the Byzantine period, led by the Three Magi, moving from the city of Classe towards the group of the Madonna and Child surrounded by four angels.
 (The Magi in this mosaic are named Balthasar, Melchior and Gaspar; this is thought to be the earliest example of these three names being assigned to the Magi in Christian art.)
 To the right is a similar procession of 26 Martyrs, led by Saint Martin and including Saint Apollinaris, moving from the Palace of Theodoric towards a group representing Christ enthroned amid four angels.
-This lower band, containing a schematic representation of the Palace of Theoderic on the right wall and the port of Classe with three ships on the left wall, gives us a certain idea of the architecture in Ravenna during the time of Theodoric.
-In another part of the church there is a rough mosaic containing the portrait of the Emperor Justinian.
+This lower band, containing a schematic representation of the Palace of Theodoric on the right wall and the port of Classe with three ships on the left wall, gives us a certain idea of the architecture in Ravenna during the time of Theodoric.
+In another part of the church there is a rough mosaic containing the portrait of the Emperor Justinian as an old man, though it may have originally depicted Theodoric.

 The entrance of the church is preceded by a marble portico built in the 16th century.
+The portico against the facade and the mullioned window in the center were rebuilt after a World War I bombing.
 Next to the church, on the right side of the portico, stands a round bell tower dating from the 9th or 10th century.

 When the UNESCO inscribed the church on the World Heritage List, its experts pointed out that "both the exterior and interior of the basilica graphically illustrate the fusion between the western and eastern styles characteristic of the late 5th to early 6th century.
 This is one of the most important buildings from the period of crucial cultural significance in European religious art".
+(See: Church architecture.)